This article is part of our PC-building beginner’s guide. You can view the entire guide here.

 What is a Monitor:

 The monitor is not technically part of the PC, but it is essential to the function of the computer.
-It is the screen that displays the images your computer generates.
+It’s the screen that displays the images your computer generates.

-Your monitor is important because it determines the smoothness and resolution of the image you see when running games or during everyday use.
+Your choice of monitor is extremely important because it determines the smoothness and resolution of the image you see when running games or during everyday use.